Smart Sales Process Design | Start with the End in Mind

 It will bring together the whole team, seeking the common goal.

-As part of this – it’s great to foster a culture that keeps asking questions of the original sales process design, questions like:
+As part of this – it’s great to foster a culture where EVERYONE keeps asking questions of the original sales process design, questions like:

 If you need more information on this check out Simple Sales Forecasting